niallct/wisweath/README.md

 The Index formula requires average daily maximum temperature, rainfall total, sunshine total, and total number of dry days, in May to August period.

+The Index is described in ``Cricket and the Weather'' by Philip Eden, in Wisden 1999.
+(Wisden Cricketers' Almanack 1999, 136th edition, ed Matthew Engel.
+John Wisden & Co.)

 Script works out those values, and so the index, for a given year and a few years previously.